comp1010mq/comp1000_to_comp1010_transition_workshops/4 - arrays/arrays.md

 # Arrays

-An array is a fixed-sized collection of items, each item of the same type.
+An array is a fixed-sized collection of items, each of the same data type.

 So you can have,